by Freddy Tran Nager, Founder of Atomic Tango + Amazon Customer Since 1998…

 So I simply ordered from Amazon.
 Convenience + confidence = sales.

 With Walmart and Jet, this smelled like careless management.
 After all, according to the Walmart blog on September 19, 2016, they bought Jet.com because it’s “complementary,” because of Jet’s “talent,” and because Jet provided a “unique, transparent way for customers to shop.”
-Yet less than one year later, the two sites were nearly identical, down to the exact same errors.
+Yet less than one year later, the two sites are nearly identical, down to the exact same errors.

 So much for taking advantage of all that talent for a unique, complementary option.